 Protecting The Rights Of Unmarried Couples In New Hampshire

-At Schwartzberg Law, we help clients create cohabitation agreements that define each partner’s rights and responsibilities toward each other and their children, if necessary.
-With more than 33 years of experience, attorney Ora Schwartzberg has the ability to work with unmarried couples to understand their goals and then create documents designed to help them achieve those goals.
+At Schwartzberg Law, our lawyers help clients create cohabitation agreements that define each partner’s rights and responsibilities toward each other and their children, if necessary.
+With more than 33 years of experience, attorney Ora Schwartzberg has the ability to work with unmarried couples to understand their goals and create documents designed to help them achieve those goals.

 Why Are Cohabitation Agreements Important?

-At our firm, we draft comprehensive cohabitation agreements that are tailored to each couple’s needs.
-The agreements that we create can answer questions like:
+Our attorneys draft comprehensive cohabitation agreements that are tailored to each couple’s needs.
+The agreements that they create can answer questions like:

-- What happens if one of us becomes incapacitated?
+- What happens if one of you becomes incapacitated?
 Who makes end-of-life decisions?

 - What happens to property and debt if the relationship ends?